Home Compare HLE.DE vs KBX.DE

 Stability

-On stability, HELLA GmbH & Co.
-KGaA ranks near the top of the group; Knorr-Bremse AG sits in the weaker half.
+The same broad pattern appears on stability: HELLA GmbH & Co.
+KGaA ranks near the top of the group, while Knorr-Bremse AG stays in the weaker half.

 HLE.DE